forestgrape/coronavirus/monitor_and_control.md

 * ventilate the room and flat before opening extern doors: Ideally ventilate before opening the personal room and open slightly only

 #### Isolation by Home-Lockdown
-To reduce spread isolation/home-lockdown is a radical measure.
+To reduce spread isolation by home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more fine-grained the measures can be.
 * Isolation should be used with care since it can discourage people from testing and being transparent e.g. disclosing socials contacts and travel history.
 * There are reasons against a complete stay at home order in my opinion as of 31.7.2020:
     - Going outside is important for an intact immune system and good health.
 This is important for infected too.